lillekat/lillekat.github.io/index.md

 ## Lille Kat and Coronavirus

-Currently we expect to meet in person for all events this semester, but with some changes.
+Currently, we expect to meet in person for all events this semester, but with some changes.
 This means keeping a reasonable distance from other participants and no keyboard sharing (we can recommend looking into [Live Share](https://visualstudio.microsoft.com/services/live-share/)), it also means Lille Kat will provide individual snacks for everyone rather than having a big pile of shared pizza and chips the way we did it pre-pandemic.
 Of course, if you are ill or for some other reason would rather stay at home, you can always join virtually on the some kattis contest as the rest of us.

 ## Where

 The 2nd floor Atrium tables will be reserved for Lille Kat events.
-We'll set up a snack station on one of these tables (take a look at the facebook event just before the event to find out which table).
+We'll set up a snack station on one of these tables (take a look at the Facebook event just before the event to find out which table).

 ## Do I have to prepare?